Does it matter what time of day you have chemotherapy? If you have glioblastoma, scientists think it might.

 Researchers at Texas A&M University say that circadian rhythms may be instrumental to developing new therapies for glioblastoma.

-Glioblastoma is the most common malignant brain tumor among adults.
+Glioblastoma is the malignant brain tumor among adults.

 It’s particularly aggressive, hard to treat, and has a poor prognosis.

 Circadian rhythms are physical, mental, and behavioral changes that follow a daily pattern.
 These rhythms influence our sleep-wake cycle, release of hormones, and other body functions.

 If you’ve ever been jet lagged, you know how it feels to have your internal body clock disrupted.

 Disruptions in circadian rhythms have been linked to poor sleep and a variety of serious health problems.

 The researchers found that the timed production of a particular protein linked to tumor growth and spread is disrupted in glioblastoma cells.

 If that’s correct, doctors could use a patient’s internal body clock to guide the timing of chemotherapy.